 THINGS THAT DESTROY COLLAGEN

-- Smoking leads to the degradation of collagen, elastin and proteoglycans.
+- Smoking leads to skin sag and onset of deeper wrinkles.
 Long story short?
 Smoking leads to premature aging.

 - UVA rays penetrate deep into the dermis where they damage the collagen fibres.
+UV damage results in the onset of wrinkles and facial sag, plus discolouration in the skin.
 If you take twins, one a sun worshipper and the other careful with their sun exposure, you'll eventually see accelerated skin aging and sun damage in the sun worshipper.
 They'll appear older than their non-sun worshipping sibling.
 (We know sun exposure is great for vitamin D, but you don't need much exposure to optimize your health)

 High sugar intake

-- Too much sugar results in a process called glycation that weakens and breaks down collagen fibres.
+- Too much sugar results in a process called glycation and the formation of advanced glycation end products, or AGEs that weaken and breaks down collagen fibres leading to signs of accelerated aging.

 Interested in finding out more about how you can keep your skin looking amazing?
 Book your complimentary consultation with us today at 250.590.5459